Scottish Rite Cathedral (Indianapolis): Design

 The ballroom is constructed with a floating floor, where the entire floor is laid on felt cushions.
 This type of construction, also known as a sprung floor, provides 'give' to the floor which tends to relieve dancers' feet.
 The ballroom also embodies the number 33 by being 99 ft square, with pillars defining the dancing area as 66 ft square, and the white oak floor panels being 33 in square.
 The chandelier has 200 lights and weighs 2500 lb.
 The ballroom was designed in an Elizabethan architectural style.

 The theater stage features more than 50 hand-painted scenic backdrops for various scenes of the 29 Scottish Rite degree presentations.
 They are operated by 12 miles of rope.
 The proscenium arch of the stage is 38 feet wide and 28 feet high.
 The architecture is Cathedral Gothic, sometimes referred to as Medieval Gothic, and was patterned in large part after the details of the Cologne Cathedral.
 The woodwork, panels, and trim are Russian curly oak.
 The wall panels are embellished in Gothic motif and are shaded from dark near the floor to lighter toward the ceiling.
 These symbolize how Scottish Rite teachings bring its members from darkness to light.
 The carvings on the trusses and woodwork were created by the sons of Anton Lang who was famous for playing the part of Christ in the passion play at Oberammergau, Germany.
-The four robust cherubs on each side of the theater and the two on either side of the stage holding plaques to their breasts are symbolic references to the Ten Commandants.
+The four robust cherubs on each side of the theater and the two on either side of the stage holding plaques to their breasts are symbolic references to the Ten Commandments.
 About 1,100 persons can be seated in the theater and another 200 on chairs on the floor in the arena area.

 The Valley of Indianapolis is the only Scottish Rite Valley in the nation with an orchestra in residence, the Scottish Rite Orchestra, conducted by Ill.
 Jeffrey S. Warbinton, 33˚.
 The orchestra was founded in 1946 by Fabien Sevitzky, then conductor of the Indianapolis Symphony Orchestra.

 Indiana's Scottish Rite Masons are a part of the Ancient Accepted Scottish Rite Northern Masonic Jurisdiction.